Greyhound drug positives from around the world

 This common industry practice serves to prevent the loss of race days for female greyhounds.
 According to the industry handbook Care of the Racing & Retired Greyhound, trainers "should note that the full estrus cycle … from start to finish lasts 15 weeks … and, of this time, the bitch can race or trial only for the second 3-week stage."
 To avoid this down time, the use of steroids in female greyhounds has become ubiquitous.

 Greyhounds may also be given anabolic steroids to enhance performance.
-According to Dr. Richard Sams of the University of Florida Racing Laboratory, anabolic steroids such as Stanozolol would be "excellent" for enhancing performance.
+According to Dr. Richard Sams of the University of Florida Racing Laboratory, anabolic steroids such as Stanozolol are "excellent" for enhancing performance.

 Anabolic steroids are harmful to greyhounds